-Gravity is an interferometric instrument operating in the K band, between 2.0 and 2.4 μm.
+GRAVITY is an interferometric instrument operating in the K band, between 2.0 and 2.4 μm.
 It combines 4 telescope beams and is designed to peform both interferometric imaging and astrometry by phase referencing.
-The instrument delivers spectrally dispersed interferometric quantities in low, medium, and high (R=4000) spectral resolution.
-Gravity's angular resolution is set by the maximum separation of the employed telescopes and the field of view of the instrument.
-In imaging mode, Gravity is able to resolve features between 4 mas (milli-arcsecond) and 50 mas with the UTs, and between 2 mas and 140 mas with the ATs.
-The astrometry accuracy is also given by the maximum separation of the telescopes and will be of the order of few 10 to 100 µas.
-Gravity is equipped with a dedicated fringe tracking subsystem and with a dedicated IR wavefront sensing system (CIAO) on the UTs.
+The instrument delivers spectrally dispersed interferometric quantities in low, medium, and high spectral resolution.
+GRAVITY's angular resolution is set by the maximum separation of the employed telescopes and the field of view of the instrument.
+In imaging mode, GRAVITY is able to resolve features between 4 mas (milli-arcsecond) and 50 mas with the UTs, and between 2 mas and 140 mas with the ATs.
+The astrometric accuracy is also given by the maximum separation of the telescopes and will be of the order of few 10 to 100 µas.
+GRAVITY is equipped with a dedicated fringe tracking subsystem and with a dedicated IR wavefront sensing system (CIAO) on the UTs.

-Gravity is currently undergoing commissioning and instrument characterization is preliminary.
-The complete pre-requisites for Gravity service mode observations and the up-to-date magnitude limits can be found on the instrument description page and the Gravity Science Verification page.
+GRAVITY is still being commissioned and the characterisation of the instrument is preliminary.
+The complete pre-requisites for GRAVITY service mode observations and the up-to-date magnitude limits can be found on the instrument description page and the GRAVITY Science Verification page.

-Publications based on data obtained with the Gravity instrument should quote the following reference paper: Eisenhauer, F., et al., GRAVITY: Observing the Universe in Motion, 2011, The Messenger, Vol. 143, pp. 16-24
+Publications based on data obtained with the Gravity instrument should quote the following reference paper: Gravity Collaboration 2017, A&A, 602, 94.

 Content of these pages

 The following items are available on all the GRAVITY pages, using the bar on the left.

 - Overview: a short description of the instrument

 - News: list of changes affecting the instrument and/or its pages